myvyang/chromium_for_spider/README.md

 Among them, `window.info` records the jump URL triggered in the page, etc., and uses` _-_ `to separate.

 `window.eventNames` and` window.eventNodes` are used together, `eventNames` is the event name, such as` click`, `onmouseover`, etc.` eventNodes` is the DOM node bound to the event, which can be obtained through JS.
-See `ch_test / fireevent.html` for usage examples.
+See `ch_test/fireevent.html` for usage examples.

 ## Compile